 Horsham is a well-established suburb in Victoria within the Horsham local government area (postcode 3400).
-With a population of 15,134, the suburb has an established demographic with a median age of 40.
+The area has roughly 15,134 residents and an established demographic, with a median age of 40.
 Households earn a median income of $67K per year, with an average household size of 2.2 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at -0.1% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, community & personal service.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Scottish.

 Horsham is served by 6 schools, including 3 primary, 2 secondary, 1 special.
 The average ICSEA score is 976, which is around the national average of 1,000.
 Public transport access includes 2 rail stations, 116 bus stops.
 Healthcare facilities include 1 public hospital.
 The crime rate in the Horsham LGA is higher than average at 12,947 incidents per 100,000 population.

-From an investment perspective, Horsham offers a gross rental yield of 4.9%, rated as moderate yield.
-Property prices sit below the state median ($383K/$875K), suggesting a potential value opportunity.
+On the investment side, Horsham shows a gross rental yield of approximately 5.3%, rated as high yield.
+Property prices sit below the state median ($383K/$875K), which can point to relative value.
 The price-to-income ratio of 5.7x is considered affordable.
 House prices have moved -4.4% year-on-year.
+Population growth of -0.1% year-on-year points to declining demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.